matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ## Security considerations

+All new endpoints are authenticated.

 Servers SHOULD impose a maximum timeout value for future timeouts of not more than a month.

+As described [above](#power-levels-are-evaluated-at-the-point-of-sending), the homeserver MUST evaluate and enforce the power levels at the time of the delayed event being sent (i.e. added to the DAG).

 ## Unstable prefix